- Total enrollment: 23,155 students

 program in Wisconsin

-- Partnerships with more than 3,000 businesses, nonprofits and other organizations
+- Partnerships with nearly 3,000 businesses, nonprofits and other organizations

 - Ranked in the top 4 percent of research universities, a category known as R1, by